ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

 docker kill <CONTAINER ID>
 ```

-All containers should be stopped now:
+The container should be stopped now:

 Verify using `docker ps`